Learning stageEarly Stage 1, Stage 1

 Then call on volunteers to demonstrate a dinosaur stance, with arms and legs positioned directly under the body.
 This should show that the dinosaurs could walk faster and less awkwardly.

-To conclude, play our "Am I a dinosaur?"
-Kahoot! and discuss the main ideas.
-Then as a group create a list of things students hope to see and find out about when they visit the Dinosaurs exhibition.
+Create a list of things students hope to see and find out about when they visit the Dinosaurs exhibition.

 At the Museum

-Use our Dinosaurs exhibition discovery or conversation starters or a mixture of both.
+Use our Dinosaurs exhibition insights or conversation starters or a mixture of both.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens and items on display.